manasapallem1/bankjoyassignment/README.md

 # Bankjoy Automation Framework

 ## Overview
-This project automates API testing for the Bank Joy using Cypress.
+This project automates API testing for the Bank Of Canada via valet API using Cypress.
 It includes test cases for validating various endpoints, schema validation, and error handling.

 ## Prerequisites
 - Node.js (v14 or later)